jamessouth/blank-slate/README.md

 [![](https://img.shields.io/badge/heroku-deployed-purple.svg?color=430098&style=for-the-badge&logo=Heroku)](http://clean-tablet.herokuapp.com/)

 This is a clone of Blank Slate, a party game, which you can learn more about [here](https://theop.games/products/game/blank-slate/).
 It is a simple and fun game and my family has several physical copies.
 I played for the first time at Thanksgiving 2019 and thought it would make a good software project.
 I built the front end with React and the back end with Go and I have deployed it on Heroku.
-You need at least three people to play.
+3 to 8 players.

 --------------------------------------------------------------------------------------------------------------------------